 The provision of this material and/or reference to specific securities, sectors, or markets within this material does not constitute investment advice, or a recommendation or an offer to buy or to sell any security, or an offer of any regulated financial activity.
 Investors should consider the investment objectives, risks and expenses of any investment carefully before investing.
 The analyses, opinions, and certain of the investment themes and processes referenced herein represent the views of the portfolio manager(s) as of the date indicated.
 These, as well as the portfolio holdings and characteristics shown, are subject to change.
 There can be no assurance that developments will transpire as may be forecasted in this material.
+The analyses and opinions expressed by external third parties are independent and does not necessarily reflect those of Natixis Investment Managers.
 Past performance information presented is not indicative of future performance.

 Although Natixis Investment Managers believes the information provided in this material to be reliable, including that from third party sources, it does not guarantee the accuracy, adequacy, or completeness of such information.
 This material may not be distributed, published, or reproduced, in whole or in part.